Summer Journal as Digital Talking Book for the visually impaired – click here

 - Caustic Commentary: Sally Fallon Morell takes on the Diet Dictocrats

-- Know Your Fats: Nina Teicholz reveals the toxicity of vegetable oils
+- Know Your Fats: Sushama Gokhale dissects the CSPI defense of polyunsaturated oils

-- Technology as Servant: John Moody tells us how to harness the power of the sun
+- Technology as Servant: John Moody tells us how to extend the growing season

-- Homeopathy Journal: Joette Calabrese on homeopathic remedies for the elderly
+- Homeopathy Journal: Joette Calabrese on homeopathic remedies for heart disease

 - All Thumbs Book Reviews